cadichris/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 to its tests.

 ### C++ Best Practices
-1. Use an inline factory method to return a default instance of the TestBuilder (example: check the function aNovel() in the code above)
+1. **inline factory method**: Use an 'inline factory method' to return a default instance of the TestBuilder (example: check the function aNovel() in the code above)
-1. Declare the build method as a 'const member function'.
+1. **const build function**: Declare the build method as a 'const member function'.
 This is achieved by adding the 'const' keyword at the end of the build function.
 By doing so, you are enforcing that the returned object will not be modified.
-1. The assembling functions of the builder classes should return a reference to the current builder object.
+1. **return by reference**: The assembling functions of the builder classes should return a reference to the current builder object.
 Therefore, those functions should return the object by reference instead of value.
-1. The creation function (i.e. build) of the builder classes should return the created object by value instead of reference.
+1. **return by value**: Unlike the assembling functions, creation function (i.e. build) should return the created object by value instead of reference.
+1. **shared pointer**: use the library std::shared_ptr in your code to help you manage the storage of pointers.
+1. **build_shared<T>**:

 ## Benefits